A low impact operation to stop or reduce menstrual bleeding

 1. Novasure endometrial ablation

 Novasure is radio-frequency energy controlled endometrial ablation.
+It is the device illustrated in the picture at the top of this page.
 A fan-like device is inserted carefully into the womb after measuring it.
-The device checks to make sure all is OK, and the device is then activated.
-The R-F energy removes the lining of the womb.
-It can get “into the corners” of the uterus better – as long as the womb is a normal size and shape.
-Overall, you’re more likely to completely get rid of your periods with Novasure.
-Over 50% of women will have no further period, and most of the rest will have very minimal bleeding.
+The device has safety features so we can ensure the positioning is correct.
+The safety features also let us know if there is an inadvertent hole made in the uterus (whilst this is a rare complication, it is vital that this is known about before activating the energy).
+The device is then activated with a customised dose of energy.
+The RF energy removes the lining of the womb.
+It can get “into the corners” of the uterus better than the balloon types of ablation – as long as the womb is a normal size and shape.
+Overall, you’re more likely to completely abolish your periods with Novasure compared with balloon ablation.
+Over 50% of women will have no further periods, and most of the rest will have minimal bleeding.
+Period pain is also often helped.
 Novasure is good for regular-shaped wombs.
-Most endometrial ablations in Perth are done using Novasure.
+If there is a septum or a submucous fibroid we can reshape them at the time of the ablation, and results after the ablation can still be excellent.
+Overall the Novasure method is the best method of ablation, and most of our endometrial ablations in Perth are done using technique.

-Thermachoice used to be one of the best balloon methods of ablation until it was withdrawn.
-Cavaterm is now the balloon method used.
-About 90% of women are satisfied/very satisfied with balloon ablation and many see their period pain reduced at the same time.
+Thermachoice III used to be one of the best balloon methods of ablation until it was withdrawn.
+Cavaterm is now the balloon method that some clinicians use.
+About 80% of women are satisfied/very satisfied with balloon ablation and many see their period pain reduce afterwards.
+We prefer the Novasure procedure for most women, however.

 First, a soft balloon attached to a thin tube is inserted into the vagina, through the cervix and placed into the uterus.
 Then the balloon is expanded with a sterile fluid which expands to fill your uterus.
 The fluid in the balloon is heated & maintained while the uterine lining is treated and the endometrial ablation completed.
 When the treatment cycle is complete, all the fluid is withdrawn and the tube is removed.
 Nothing stays in your uterus.
-Your womb lining has been treated by the ablation and you will have loss like a period in the next few days.
+Your womb lining has been treated by the heat and there is loss like a period in the next few days.
 After this you can get a clear discharge for a few weeks.
-Cavaterm is particularly good for large, irregular wombs.
+Cavaterm is quite good for large, irregular wombs.

 3. Other types of endometrial ablation

 The other types of ablation are performed using an operating hysteroscope.
-The lining is treated, or carved out (resected) and/or cauterised while fluid irrigates the womb and keeps the view clear.
-This is how endometrial ablation used to be done before the technology in balloon ablations or Novasure was perfected.
-These old methods take longer, requires a lot more skill, are more expensive, and there are slightly more potential complications.
-This method can still be good if you have a something in the womb like a fibroid or a septum that prevents one of the newer methods from being used.
-For instance, we can resect a problem fibroid, and then treat the rest of the womb at the same time.
+The lining is treated, or carved out (resected) and/or cauterised with electrical energy while fluid irrigates the womb and keeps the view clear.
+This is how we used to do endometrial ablation before the machine technology was perfected.
+These old “manual” methods take much longer, requires a lot more skill, are more expensive, and there are slightly more potential complications.
+The old methods are still used if the womb is very irregular inside, or we’re repeating the ablation to get a more comprehensive result.
+We probably use this technique monthly usually as an adjunct to Novasure to additionally treat missed areas.
+Re-do ablations also need to be done manually.

-Endometrial ablation should never be used if you ever want to have children.
+No. Endometrial ablation should never be used if you are undecided, or ever want to have children.
 Pregnancies after ablation are rare, and can be very dangerous for both baby and mother.
-Since there is a chance of pregnancy, excellent contraception or, even better, male or female sterilisation should be in place after treatment.
+Since there is a chance of pregnancy excellent contraception or, even better, male or female sterilisation should be in place before or after treatment.
 We will talk to you about this when you come to see us in our offices at Glengarry Private Hospital, Perth.

 What will I feel after the endometrial ablation?

 You will usually feel mild or moderate cramping like a period.
 We will give you simple painkillers to make you feel more comfortable.
 After a few hours in Glengarry Private Hospital here in Perth, you should be driven home where you can take it easy for the rest of the day.
-Occasionally there is no pain, or sometimes more severe pain which needs stronger painkillers.
+Occasionally there is no pain at all.
+Sometimes more severe pain caused by spasm can occur which needs stronger painkillers and an overnight stay.
+The majority of patients are feeling quite well when we catch up a couple of days after the operation.

 What can I expect after I go home?

 Most women can return to light work and family commitments a few days to a week after endometrial ablation.
-Sexual activity can be resumed after your first check-up after 2 weeks.
-Most patients have a pinkish and watery discharge for up to a month or so.
+Sexual activity can be resumed when the discharge settles.
+Most patients have a pinkish and watery discharge for a few days or weeks, or even up to a month or so.
 In rare cases, the first period after the ablation is heavy, but this will begin to improve thereafter.

 You should seek medical help if you develop a fever, pelvic pain not relieved by ibuprofen, vomiting, or a greenish discharge.